-The Board of Trustees meets at least 5 times each year.
+The Board of Trustees met 6 times during 2018/19.
 If additional meetings are considered necessary, either additional Board Meetings are convened as required or the Board sets up working groups.
-The Board has two committees: separate Audit and Finance and Policy Committees which meet under the guidance of a Chair - the Chair of the Finance Committee is a qualified Chartered Accountant.
+The Board previously had both a Finance and Policy Committee and an Audit Committee but took the decision in July 2018 to combine both functions into one combined Committee, to be known as the Finance and Audit Committee with effect from 1 September 2018.
+The Committee is chaired by a qualified Chartered Accountant.

-Written Terms of Reference for the committees are reviewed once a year and the Clerk to the Trustees coordinates the work of the Board of Trustees.
-The minutes of both committees, and key reports including the management accounts, are also considered by the full Board at its next meeting.
-Management accounts are circulated to all Trustees with a covering email from the Finance Director during the year.
-Through the regular circulation of management accounts to the Board and scrutiny by the Finance Committee (which meets once a term or more often if required) the Board maintains effective oversight of the College's funds despite having less than six formal Board Meetings each year.
+New Terms of Reference for the combined Committee were approved and will be reviewed annually.
+The Clerk to the Trustees co-ordinates the work of the Board of Trustees.
+The minutes of the Finance and Audit Committee, and key reports including the management accounts, are also considered by the full Board at each meeting.
+Management accounts are circulated to the Chair of the Board monthly and to all Trustees with a covering email from the Finance Director during the year.
+Through the regular circulation of management accounts to the Board and scrutiny by the Finance and Audit Committee (which meets once a term or more often if required) the Board maintains effective oversight of the College's funds.

 The oversight of educational performance by the Board is undertaken through a number of ways in addition to scrutiny of performance data at Board Meetings.
 These include involvement of Trustees in moderation of the College Self-Assessment Report.
-One or more Trustees attend the College SAR validation event to check the rigour of the process first hand for the board and to validate or challenge judgments made by College managers.
-Trustees also use learning walks and student focus groups to help validate their judgments about the College's performance.
+Trustees observe the College SAR validation event to check the rigour of the process first hand for the Board and to validate or challenge judgments made by College managers.
+Trustees also use contextualised learning walks which focus on a particular curriculum area or a particular aspect of teaching, learning and assessment together with student focus groups to help validate their judgments about the College's performance.

-The board's performance
+The Board's performance

 The Board is aware of the need continually to monitor and improve its performance.
-Each committee carries out an annual review of their effectiveness against their Terms of Reference.
-The key tool for board evaluation is the practice of carrying out an annual internal review when the Board prepares a Governance Self-Assessment Report, identifying key strengths and areas for development including setting a Governance Quality Improvement Plan and self-assessing the effectiveness of governance which was self-assessed for 2017-18 as a Grade 1-Outstanding.
-Achievement against targets in the Governance Improvement Plan was reviewed mid-year by the Board's Governance Working Party and action instituted to ensure that all targets are met.
+Each committee carries out an annual review of effectiveness against its Terms of Reference.
+The key tool for Board evaluation is the practice of carrying out an annual internal review when the Board prepares a Governance Self-Assessment Report, identifying key strengths and areas for development including setting a Governance Quality Improvement Plan and self-assessing the effectiveness of governance which was self-assessed for 2018/19 as a Grade 1 - outstanding.
+Achievement against targets in the Governance Quality Improvement Plan was reviewed mid-year by the Board's Governance Working Party and action instituted to ensure that all targets are met.